 When is the Best time to visit Hawaii?

-If you’re planning a trip to Hawai’i, rest assured that anytime is an excellent time to visit the islands, as there are no major seasonal changes here.
+If you’re planning a trip to Hawai’i, rest assured that any time is an excellent time to visit the islands, as there are no major seasonal changes here.
 While the climate is tropical and sunshine abounds, there are slight differences, however, in temperature, precipitation, crowds, and activities, depending on when you visit.
 To make a more informed decision about the best time of year to plan your Hawai’i vacation, keep reading.

 Summer